EKaroune/The-Open-Archaeobotanist/_posts/2021-03-13-intro-guest-blog.md

 On Monday this week it was International Women's Day, so I want to highlight the work of Rachel Pope and the group she is the Director of - British Women Archaeologists.
 They are a lobby group for improving conditions for women workers in the Heritage Sector.
 Find out more on their facebook page [here](https://www.facebook.com/groups/7673429447/).

 Rachel gave the most amazing speech this week called ‘Women in the present, women in the past’.
 It can be seen on youtube [here](https://www.youtube.com/watch?v=hJe6388wmSY).
-It highlighted the serious lack of women professors in British Archaeology, and even less women of color in those positions, and how this has had serious implications on the interpretations of women in the past.
+It highlighted the serious lack of women professors in British Archaeology, and even less women of colour in those positions, and how this has had serious implications on the interpretations of women in the past.

 ## What one thing could archaeological researchers do to easily make their work more open?

 Start to put your work in an open repository - there are many to choose from such as [Zenodo](https://zenodo.org/) or [Open Science Framework](https://osf.io/).
-This could be your academic articles, data and any other outputs you might have.
+This could be your academic articles, data or any other outputs you might have.
 Don’t forget your license - a [creative commons license](https://creativecommons.org/licenses/), the most open being CC-BY 4.0, is a good one for documents.

+Thanks for reading and watch out for the first guest blog coming very soon!